 Jairo lives with his father and his mother.
-He is responsible for carrying water, teaching others and making beds.
+At home, duties include carrying water, teaching others and making beds.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a farmer.
 There are 2 children in the family.

 Jairo lives in the mountainous community of Ibarra, home to approximately 181,200 residents.
 Typical houses are constructed of cement.